sequelize/sequelize/docs/index.md

 })();
 ```

 To learn more about how to use Sequelize, read the tutorials available in the left menu.
-Begin with the [Quick Start](manual/quick-start.html).
+You could begin with the [Ultralight Guide](manual/ultralight-guide.html) or the [Standard Guide](manual/standard-guide.md).